 2) Leash Manners

-It is not very demanding to improve the leash handling in a puppy.
-A consistent and loving upbringing is usually enough.
+It is not very difficult to improve a puppy's leash walking skills.
+Consistent and loving training is usually enough.

-The lack of leash leadership can be a consequence of bad education.
+Poor leash management can be the result of poor training.
 Is this the case with your dog?
-Then you should quickly tackle the problem and improve leash control.
+Then you should address the problem quickly and improve leash control.
 You can do this by following my instructions below.

 3) Stress-Free Walks

-As a result, your pet will become stressed, too.
-This is not good for their health, naturally.
-If you are stressed, this can rub off on them.
-Thus, your dog will also start to feel in a rush and pull on the leash.
+Not only do you suffer.
+It's not good for your dog either.
+When you are stressed, it can rub off on your pet.
+Then he too will start to rush and pull on the leash.

 4) Longer Walks